Center for Constitutional Law

 - Watch the Constitutional Day lecture here

-- PBS documentary (ThinkTV), Profesor Tracy Thomas, "Let Ohio Woman Vote."
+- PBS documentary (ThinkTV), Professor Tracy Thomas, "Let Ohio Woman Vote."

-- American Bar Association Judicial Conference, Profesor Tracy Thomas, The Nineteenth Amendment: Examining the "Irrelevant Amendment" on its 100th Anniversary.
+- American Bar Association Judicial Conference, Professor Tracy Thomas, The Nineteenth Amendment: Examining the "Irrelevant Amendment" on its 100th Anniversary.

 Feb 5, 2021, Virtual Symposium: Examining Black Citizenship from Reconstruction to Black Lives Matter.
 Symposium papers published here.

 Jan 2021, Tracy Thomas, Discerning Remedial Principles in the Supreme Court's Shadow Docket, AALS Annual Meeting.